Salman Rushdie 'on the road to recovery,' agent says

 15 of15

-The announcement followed news that the lauded writer was removed from a ventilator Saturday and able to talk and joke.
-Literary agent Andrew Wylie cautioned that although Rushdie's “condition is headed in the right direction,” his recovery would be a long process.
-Rushdie, 75, suffered a damaged liver and severed nerves in an arm and an eye, Wylie had previously said, and was likely to lose the injured eye.
+The announcement followed news that the lauded writer was removed from a ventilator Saturday and able to talk.
+Literary agent Andrew Wylie cautioned that although Rushdie's “condition is headed in the right direction,” his recovery would be long.
+Rushdie, 75, suffered a damaged liver and severed nerves in an arm and in an eye that he was likely to lose, Wylie had previously said.

 Written By